 I took it on a recent family adventure to the Everglades.
-It holds sweet memories of a sunshine-soaked January day spent looking at alligators and eating ridiculous amounts of seafood.
+It holds sweet memories of a sunshine-soaked winter day spent looking at alligators and eating ridiculous amounts of seafood.
 The colorful, beat-up, not-running VW Beetle on cement blocks reminds me of what I long for in life -- to see more joy in ordinary places.

 If that doesn't scream joy, I don't know what does.

 We settled on the one place to eat that didn't sell bait and tackle as part of the menu.
 To call it homegrown and humble was a generous compliment.
 We ordered, dived in, and ate seriously one of the best meals I ever had.
 When our bodies caught up with our hearts, we could finally see the ordinary joy.

 Isn't that funny how joy just shows up like that?